buaziz/SnapLoader/README.md

 ---

+### 💡 Built with Google AI Studio

+This entire app was brought to life using **[Google AI Studio](https://aistudio.google.com/)**! 🚀

+It's an amazing in-browser IDE that lets you go from a simple idea to a fully functional web app super fast.
+If you've got a cool project in mind, you should totally check it out.
+You can code, test, and share your creations all from one place.
+Go build something awesome! ✨

+---

 ## ✨ Features

 - **🛡️ 100% Private & Secure**: All file parsing, data processing, and geocoding happens client-side.
 Your data is never uploaded to any server.